 Physical – Promoting healthy lifestyles by linking sport and recreation activities with health checks and health service providers, leading to improved health outcomes and education.

 Culture – Reconnecting with culture by providing opportunities for community elders to play an active role in the development and engagement of their community by the incorporation of cultural learning into the programs.

 Spiritual – Building community leaders through recognising and valuing youth participants and volunteers.
 Providing youth development, training and accreditation opportunities for young people to improve future prospects.

 Emotional – Empower young people’s voices in their community and provide an opportunity through targeted activities to be recognised by the greater community as being ‘valuable contributors’.
 Building young people’s leadership capabilities and ability to make positive life choices that will help them break away from adopted habits and redirect their focus.

-Strong working partnerships with government, non-government and community agencies are paramount to the work undertaken by Police-Citizens Youth Clubs (PCYC) across Indigenous communities.
+Strong working partnerships with government, non-government and community agencies are paramount to the work undertaken by PCYC Queensland across Indigenous communities.

 Queensland Police Service

 Department of National Parks, Recreation, Sport & Racing

 Department of Communities, Child Safety and Disability Services

 Department of Aboriginal & Torres Strait Islander & Multicultural Affairs